Did we personalize? Assessing personalization by an online reinforcement learning algorithm using resampling: Introduction

 The use of reinforcement learning (RL) algorithms is becoming more prevalent in various applications such as mobile health (mHealth), online education, and online advertisements.
 The main objective of RL algorithms is to optimize the delivery of effective treatments to users based on their current state, with the goal of maximizing a weighted sum of rewards that represents their response to specific treatments.
 These rewards are designed in a way that higher values indicate more desirable responses.
 For instance, in an mHealth app, an RL algorithm may send mobile notifications to promote physical activity based on the user's state.
 In this case, the reward for the algorithm would be operationalized as the amount of physical activity the user performs over some period of time.

 Numerous mHealth applications utilize RL algorithms to build interventions.
 Works using bandit algorithms to send mobile notifications/messages include increasing physical activity~\cite{yom2017encouraging,liao2020personalized}, promoting weight loss~\citep{forman2019can,forman2023using}, helping users quit smoking~\cite{albers2022addressing}, improving adherence for diabetes treatments \cite{Yom-Tov2017EncouragingSystem} and improving chronic pain care~\cite{piette2022artificial}.
 Partially observable Markov decision processes (POMDPs) have also been used in mHealth applications like helping the elderly using assistive technology \cite{DBLP:conf/aaaifs/HoeyPBM05}, and aiding people with dementia \cite{DBLP:conf/ijcai/BogerPHBFM05}.
 In another work~\cite{DBLP:conf/iui/ZhouMFGFKCA18}, inverse RL has been used to personalize mobile fitness applications for behavioral weight loss.
 The use of RL algorithms in the above applications is based on the assumption that some actions may work better than other actions when a particular user is in a particular state.
 RL algorithms aim to learn the person-specific mappings between actions, states, and rewards in order to maximize the intervention's overall effectiveness (and, therefore, the obtained reward).
 Therefore, the designer aims to use an online RL algorithm that learns from user data and selects the most advantageous actions.
-If the RL algorithm successfully learns the advantages of different actions for a user in a particular state, we say that the RL algorithm has \emph{personalized} for that user in that state.
+If the RL algorithm successfully learns the advantages of different actions for a user in a particular state, we say that the RL algorithm has \emph{personalized} for that user in that state\footnote{This is our informal working definition of personalization.
+In \cref{sub:personalization}, we formally define personalization and ways to measure personalization.}.
 The designer's objective is to design an RL algorithm that can personalize, and our goal is to conduct an exploratory data analysis to assess whether it has accomplished this objective.